zulip/zulip/docs/prod-install.md

 - `EMAIL_*`, `DEFAULT_FROM_EMAIL`, and `NOREPLY_EMAIL_ADDRESS`:
   credentials for an outgoing SMTP server so Zulip can send emails when needed (don't forget to set `email_password` in the `zulip-secrets.conf` file!).
-We highly recommend testing your configuration using `su zulip` and then `/home/zulip/deployments/current/manage.py send_test_email` to confirm your outgoing email configuration is working correctly.
+We highly recommend reading our [production email docs](prod-email.html) and following the test procedure discussed there to make sure you've setup outgoing email correctly, since outgoing email is the most common configuration problem.

 - `AUTHENTICATION_BACKENDS`: a list of enabled authentication mechanisms.
 You'll need to enable at least one authentication